It's a Matt, Matt, Matt, Matt World: Plot

 In a nuclear submarine in the South Pacific, a rogue crewman steals a launch key, breaks into the control room, and launches a nuclear missile.
 The warhead detonates in an unpopulated region of the ocean, but the explosion grounds all flights in Melbourne.

 With four days left before the seventh anniversary of the Departure, Matt becomes determined to bring Kevin back to Jarden, believing the town to be the only spot where Kevin can harness his messianic powers to prevent a supposed apocalyptic event.
 Matt persuades Arturo, a loyal member of his congregation who works at a relief agency, to fly him to Melbourne under the guise of a rescue mission, believing that the ruse will help them bypass Australian flight restrictions.
 Matt plans to go only with John and Michael, but John brings along Laurie, who believes Kevin is undergoing a psychotic break and insists on seeing him.
 Matt begrudgingly allows her to join the trip.

 Midway through the flight, the group learns that they are not permitted to land in Melbourne and will instead have to reroute to Tasmania.
-Matt attempts to book a 11-hour ferry ride from Tasmania to Melbourne but finds that a private client has reserved the entire boat.
+Matt attempts to book an 11-hour ferry ride from Tasmania to Melbourne but finds that a private client has reserved the entire boat.
 The ferry's passengers turn out to be the members of a hedonistic cult that worships a lion named Frasier through mass copulation.
 The group has also brought a caged lion - one of Frasier's descendants - onto the boat.
 Matt negotiates with the group's host to let his party onboard.

 On the boat, Matt and John argue over the former's enduring belief that Jarden is sacred ground.
 Matt suffers increasingly severe nosebleeds resulting from his resurgent cancer, which he is keeping secret.
 In the bathroom, a fellow passenger assumes Matt has been injured in a fight with "God," which Matt learns is in fact a moniker for one of the boat's well-known guests.
 Curious, Matt travels to the ferry's upper deck to meet "God," who is shown to be the same man Kevin twice encountered while in the afterlife.
 The man hands Matt a printed card that answers questions he is frequently asked regarding his claims of divinity.
 Matt later spots the man throw another passenger overboard.
 Unable to receive anyone's help amidst the orgy, Matt jumps overboard himself in an attempt to save the passenger, but is unsuccessful and is quickly rescued.